Nandnama

-Nandnama or Nand Nama is one of the largest villages in the Ramgarh Chowk Block of the Lakhisarai district in the Indian state of Bihar.
+Nandnama or Nand Nama is a village in the Ramgarh Chowk Block of the Lakhisarai district in the Indian state of Bihar.
 It is 14 km south of the administrative district headquarters in Lakhisarai and 134 km from the state capital, Patna.
 It currently has a population of 15,000 and is connected to nearby areas by road and railway.
 It includes several schools, colleges and other educational institutions.